java-deobfuscator/Retroindy/README.md

 Note that the resulting program **is not** semantically equivalent to the original code.
 For one, the call stack during bootstrapping will be different.
 Do not attempt to use the resulting program in production!

+## Download

+Builds can be downloaded from [the CI](https://ci.samczsun.com/job/java-deobfuscator/job/Retroindy/)

 ## Usage